 Historic preservation not always reasonable

 Then there are buildings that are beyond recovery and have become hazardous.
 These will be carefully taken apart.
 All worthwhile materials will be salvaged for use in other buildings that are in better structural condition for historic preservation efforts.

 Water conservation tanks promote historic preservation

 Our restoration work has slowed considerably by lack of water at each site.
-This summer (2014) we have placed 3 tanks which are to catch rain water for use at 3 houses (Judges, Woodard, Morton).
+This summer (2014) we have placed 3 tanks to catch and store rainwater for use at 3 houses (Judges, Woodard, Morton).

-The foundation on the SW end of Woodard was put in place as the third tank cement dried!
+The foundation on the SW end of the Woodard house was put in place as the third tank cement dried!

 We look forward to water tanks installed at the school so that we will have water available to finish the plastering, repair the gable, and install the windows.